 5 Tips to Prevent Relapse

+- Make a prevention plan and stick to it.
 Sit down with your sponsor or counselor and make a plan to avoid relapse.
 Check in about it daily.
-Such daily interactions help reinforce what you’re trying to achieve.

 No one thing will keep a shaky addict or alcoholic from relapse.
 A multi-pronged approach involving supportive people and situations will help to keep the new comer on track.

 If you are faced with challenges along the sober path, we are here to help.
-Please call us today at 833.433.0448.
+Please call us today.